polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     -   Subscription: *the name of your Azure subscription*

-    -   Resource group: *the name of the resource group containing the pair of **Windows Server 2019 Datacenter** Azure VMs you provisioned in the previous exercise*
+    -   Resource group: *the name of the resource group containing the pair of **Windows Server 2022 Datacenter: Azure Edition - Gen2** Azure VMs you provisioned in the previous exercise*

     -   Storage account name: *any unique name consisting of between 3 and 24 letters and digits*